 Class Action Lawyer

-Most unreimbursed cases must be tried in class action form.
+Most unreimbursed cases will be tried in class action form.
 This is because most employee don’t spend enough money on behalf of their employer to justify a lawsuit.
 However, if a company fails to reimburse all of its employees for business expenses, a class action may be appropriate.
+This way, all the employees can band together, aggregate their unreimbursed expenses, and sue together.
+This increases the value of the case which in turn justifies getting an experienced employment lawyer involved.